St Mary's Church, Slaugham: History

-By the time of the Norman Conquest, the historic county of Sussex was divided into six areas called rapes, each based on a town with a castle.
+By the time of the Norman Conquest in 1066, the historic county of Sussex was divided into six areas called rapes, each based on a town with a castle.
 One such division was the Rape of Lewes, which covered a large part of eastern and central Sussex bounded (clockwise from the north) by Surrey, the Rape of Pevensey, the English Channel coast and the Rape of Bramber.
 The parish of Slaugham, long from north to south but narrow, followed the western boundary of the rape for a long distance.
-Its manor and village existed in the 11th century: although not mentioned in the Domesday survey of 1086, it was held by William de Warenne's Lewes Priory by 1098 (and possibly from as early as 1091), in common with many manors and estates in central Sussex.
+Its manor and village existed in the 11th century: although not mentioned in the Domesday Book of 1086, it was held by William de Warenne's Lewes Priory by 1098 (and possibly from as early as 1091), in common with many manors and estates in central Sussex.

 William de Warenne and his wife Gundred supported the construction of churches in the Rape of Lewes, and may have founded a church at Slaugham.
 No trace of any 11th-century building remains, though, and the existence of a church at that time is a matter of conjecture.
 The present structure is presumed to be built on top of its foundations.
 The oldest parts date from the early 12th century and consist of the north wall, a single doorway and other fragmentary remains in the nave, and the font.
 A chancel would have been built at that time as well to make a simple two-cell church, but no 12th-century fabric survives: it was rebuilt in the early 14th century.
 Earlier, in the late 13th century, the first stage of the tower had been added at the west end of the church.
 Its simple entrance door in the west wall is chamfered.
 The chancel arch, also 13th-century and unusually broad, similarly has chamfering to the walls of the nave.
 The 13th-century layout of the church was completed when a two-bay south aisle was built in about 1290.
 It was connected to the nave by means of an unusually wide arcade with chamfered arches.
 A single lancet window was inserted in the west wall.